pdk1399/cocos-playable/README.md

 # Cocos Dashboard 2.1.2
-# Cocos Project version 3.6.3 & 3.8.3
+# Cocos Project version 3.6.3 & 3.8.3 - 3.8.6

 # Update version
 - Support are limit on every version, so update Cocos Creator or Project Editor with caution.

 # Tool build:
+- Playable-build-tool in version 3.6.3 can use performance.
-- Super-html package in version 3.8.3 need Node.js package installed to use.
+- Super-html package in version 3.8.3 - 3.8.6 need Node.js package installed to use.

 # Build
 - Ironsource: <= 5MB - Use build Unity with version 3.6.3